Create Buffer Size from an Attribute Value

 6. Add a Dissolver Transformer

-Add a Dissolver transformer after the Bufferer to dissolve the polygons into one.
+Add a Dissolver transformer after the Bufferer to dissolve the polygons into a single polygon.
 Leave the parameters as their defaults.

 05 dissolver.png

-Note: The Bufferer transformer has a Group By option that can be used to dissolve buffers together.
-This option is helpful if the size of the buffer is constant.
+The Bufferer transformer includes a Group By option that can be used to combine buffers.
+This option is helpful when the buffer size is constant.
 However, in this scenario, since the size of the buffer is not equal (variable size), this option will not work.

 7. Add an Inspector